nicfontaine/start/README.md

 - Cursor is hidden, everything can be done w/ a keyboard (can be changed at top of ``` main.css ```)

-- Auto focus is on search input.
+- Auto focus is on search input; if you lose focus for some reason just use Tab key or click anywhere.

 ![img preview](https://nicfontaine.com/startp/startp_01.png)